seoryjj/pp-material/20130904/content.en.md

 * You will do the labwork.
 * If you have a question, ask to TAs.
 * Grade the answer by yourself with self-grader (presented by TAs).
-* If the self-grade says correct, submit the answer at the [labwork submission](http://ropas.snu.ac.kr/~ta/4190.210/13/lab/) page.
+* If the self-grader says correct, submit the answer at the [labwork submission](http://ropas.snu.ac.kr/~ta/4190.210/13/lab/) page.
   + **Submit here** except for extraordinary